 Vegan Chocolate Coffee Ice Cream Sandwiches

-Vegan Chocolate Coffee Ice Cream Sandwiches | via MINIMALIST BAKER
+Stack of our Vegan Chocolate Coffee Ice Cream Sandwiches for the ultimate summer dessert

 It’s raining today.
-I made an early trip to the grocery store this morning before things got damp, then made myself breakfast: eggs, toast and fruit.
+I made an early trip to the grocery store this morning before things got damp then made myself breakfast: eggs, toast, and fruit.

 John poured me coffee and I settled into my familiar dent in the couch to soak in the wisdom and wit of Anne Lamott.
 Her book “Traveling Mercies: Thoughts on Faith,” is one of my favorites to date.